Introducing the TCA

-The dispute settlement provisions are outlined at Part 6 of the TCA and they are best read in conjunction with a separate annex4 which sets out the specific procedural rules under this ad-hoc arbitration (which is reminiscent of WTO arbitrations).
-It is an exclusive mechanism meaning that the EU and UK courts have no jurisdiction to resolve disputes under the TCA4.
+The dispute settlement provisions are outlined at Part 6 of the TCA and they are best read in conjunction with a separate annex3 which sets out the specific procedural rules under this ad-hoc arbitration.
+It is an exclusive mechanism meaning that neither the EU and UK courts have jurisdiction to resolve disputes under the TCA4.
 However, if a dispute arises regarding a measure that is allegedly in breach of an obligation under the TCA and of a substantially equivalent obligation under another international agreement to which both parties are party, including the WTO Agreement, the complaining party shall select the forum in which to settle the dispute.5

 There is a two stage process for seeking to settle a dispute under the TCA and any supplementing agreement: Consultation then Arbitration6.
 This is followed by a compliance phase and then a review phase.

-Before looking at this process in more detail, let's consider the nature of the TCA and its scope of this mechanism:
+Before looking at this process in more detail, let's consider the nature of the TCA and the scope of this inter-State mechanism.

-2. Are there many types of disputes which have been excluded from the general inter-State mechanism
+3. Are there many types of disputes which have been excluded from the general inter-State mechanism?

 This means that inter-State arbitration is not the sole dispute resolution process under the TCA - rather there is a complex web of dispute settlement processes.
 To give you a flavour, disputes in some areas of the 'level playing field' (like environment and labour standards) have to follow a procedure before a Panel of Experts.
 By contrast, the so-called rebalancing mechanisms to address divergence in future policies have their own accelerated arbitration timetable.